Reblogging: Analysis

 With the growing popularity of reblogging or re-syndication in the latter 2000s and early 2010s, a number of analyses have been offered on the functionality and value of the practice.
 Data scientists have shown that "retweeting cascades" play an important role in the spread of misinformation online.
 Chris Wetherell, creator of retweets for Twitter, described what he saw as negative consequences of retweets, stating, "We might have just handed a 4-year-old a loaded weapon".
 Andy Baio found that about two thirds of the Gamergate harassment campaign tweets during a 72-hour period that he studied were retweets.
 Jason Goldman from Twitter described quote retweets as the riskiest form of retweet, stating, "Quote retweet allows for the dunk.
 It's the dunk mechanism."

 Linguists and philosophers, have studied the communicative value of retweets: if, as the popular motto goes, "a retweet is not an endorsement", what is the meaning of a retweet?
 The predominant view is that retweeting is like pointing at someone else's post (i.e. directing attention to it), or inviting one's audience to pay attention to it.
-RT is a popular acronym on social networking sites such as Facebook and Twitter, meaning 'Regards To' and 'Re-Tweet' respectively.
+RT is a popular acronym on social networking sites such as Facebook and Twitter, meaning 'Regards To' and 'Retweet' respectively.